ElementsProject/elementsproject.github.io/elements-code-tutorial/advanced-examples.md

 # You can run each of the examples individualy by passing in the following command line arguments:
 # 'RTIA' for raw transaction using an issued asset
 # 'RIA' for raw issuance of an asset
-# 'POI' for proof of issuance / contract hash
-# 'BAR' for Blockstream's Liquid asset registry (https://assets.blockstream.info)
 # For example, to run the raw issuance example only:
 # bash advancedexamplesraw.sh RIA
 #
-# If you do not pass an argument in, all examples will run.
+# If you do not pass an argument in, both examples will run.
-#
-# Press the return key to execute each line in turn.
 #
 # If you want to run some of the steps automatically and then have execution stop
 # and wait for you to press enter before continuing one line at a time: uncomment